Find Grad Schools

 5 Yearly Graduations

 Florida International University comes in at #4 on our list of the most popular colleges offering master's degrees in african american studies.
 Each year, around 58,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
 During the most recent year for which we have data, 5 people received their master's degree in african american studies from FIU.
-Around 64% of these students were from an underrepresented racial-ethnic group, and 82% were women.
+About 75% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #5